rtmigo/errno/README.md

 # [errno](https://github.com/rtmigo/errno)

-Defines constants with system error codes for OSes supported by the Dart language.
+Defines **system error code constants** for the OSs that the Dart platform is running on.

 With these numeric codes, the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html) property usually specifies the problem that occurred.